Estimating the amount of paint, you will need to paint your house, is not a rocket science.

 This is a difficult question because interiors may require you to paint items apart from the walls.

-You will need to add up the items you want to cover and then calculate how much paint will be needed.
+You will need to add up the rooms and items you want to cover and then calculate how much paint will be needed.

 You can start with the manufacturer’s recommendations which are usually found on their website and sometimes on the side of the cans.